airbnb/visx/packages/vx-responsive/Readme.md

 ## `withParentSize`

-If you would like your graph to adapt to it's parent component's size, you can use `withParentSize()` to give the argument the `parentWidth` and `parentHeight` props containing the respective parent's dimensions.
+If you would like your graph to adapt to it's parent component's size, you can use `withParentSize()`.
+The resulting component will pass `parentWidth` and `parentHeight` props to the wrapped component containing the respective parent's dimensions.

 ### Example:
 ``` js